Hey there! Excellent job completing the lessons you’ve received so far.

 3. Research the Keywords You’ve Placed into Briefcase

 Now, I know that the whole idea is to place good keywords in Briefcase – hence keywords you’ve already researched.
 However, know that keyword data is not stagnant; it changes over time.

 Make sure to check the evolution of the keywords you’ve stored in Briefcase, and refresh the research.

-Once you added keywords in Squirrly Briefcase, you can do keyword research and see which one is trending and easy to rank for.
+Once you added keywords in Squirrly Briefcase, you can do keyword research and see which one has a high ranking chance.
 This can help you spot new opportunities to create content.